 “Rarely has a film been so timely and downright revelatory.”—Jeff Biggers, Huffington Post

-Precious Knowledge is a co-production of Dos Vatos Productions, the Independent Television Service (ITVS), Arizona Public Media, and Latino Public Broadcasting, with funding provided by the Corporation for Public Broadcasting (CPB).
+Precious Knowledge is a co-production of Dos Vatos Films, the Independent Television Service (ITVS), Arizona Public Media, and Latino Public Broadcasting, with funding provided by the Corporation for Public Broadcasting (CPB).

 - Audience Favorite and Special Jury Award, San Diego Latino Film Festival, 2011